ebunoluwazaynab/Merge-Sort-Algorithm/README.md

 ## License

-This implementation is licensed under the MIT License.
-See the `LICENSE` file for details.
+This implementation is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.